lolcommits/lolcommits-yammer/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/dc8b0801920bffbecf9f/maintainability)](https://codeclimate.com/github/lolcommits/lolcommits-yammer/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/dc8b0801920bffbecf9f/test_coverage)](https://codeclimate.com/github/lolcommits/lolcommits-yammer/test_coverage)

 [lolcommits](https://lolcommits.github.io/) takes a snapshot with your webcam every time you git commit code, and archives a lolcat style image with it.
 Git blame has never been so much fun!

-This plugin automatically posts a new message to your Yammer account with the captured lolcommit image, your commit message and a 'Lolcommits' topic tag.
+This plugin automatically posts a new message to your Yammer account with the captured lolcommit, your commit message and a 'Lolcommits' topic tag.
 Something like this:

 ![example
 commit](https://github.com/lolcommits/lolcommits-yammer/raw/master/assets/images/example-commit.png)

 ## Requirements